Josersanvil/AulaGlobal-CoursesFiles/README.md

 # AulaGlobal-CoursesFiles

-Programa para descargar todos los archivos de tus cursos en tu página de Moodle Aula Virtual a tu maquina
+Programa para descargar todos los archivos de tus cursos en tu página de Moodle Aula Virtual (Aula Global) a tu maquina

 Downloads all the files of all your courses of Moodle Aula Virtual into your machine.